relay-tools/relay-compiler-language-typescript/example/README.md

 Set up generated files:

 ```
-npm run update-schema
+yarn update-schema
-npm run build
+yarn build
 ```

 Start a local server:

 ```
-npm start
+yarn start
 ```

 ## Developing

-Any changes you make to files in the `js/` directory will cause the server to automatically rebuild the app and refresh your browser.
+Any changes you make to files in the `ts/` directory will cause the server to automatically rebuild the app and refresh your browser.

 If at any time you make changes to `data/schema.js`, stop the server, regenerate `data/schema.graphql`, and restart the server:

 ```
-npm run update-schema
+yarn update-schema
-npm run build
+yarn build
-npm start
+yarn start
 ```

 ## License